 Hellman & Friedman LLC ("H&F") is a leading private equity investment firm with offices in San Francisco, New York and London.
 Since its founding in 1984, H&F has raised over \$50 billion of committed capital.
 The firm focuses on investing in outstanding businesses and serving as a value-added partner to management in select industries including retail & consumer, internet & media, software, financial services, business & information services, healthcare and industrials & energy.
 In 2014, an investment fund affiliated with H&F (the "H&F Investor") acquired approximately 80% of our common stock from Berkshire Partners (the "2014 H&F Acquisition").
-After the completion of this offering, the H&F Investor will own approximately 63.8% of our outstanding common stock, or approximately 61.9% if the underwriters exercise in full their option to purchase additional shares.
-For a discussion of certain risks, potential conflicts and other matters associated with the H&F Investor's ownership of our common stock, see "Risk Factors-Risks Relating to this Offering and Ownership of Our Common Stock-We are controlled by the H&F Investor, whose interests may be different than the interests of other holders of our securities" and "Description of Capital Stock."
+After the completion of this offering, the H&F Investor will own approximately 45.9% of our outstanding common stock, or approximately 43.3% if the underwriters exercise in full their option to purchase additional shares.
+For a discussion of certain risks, potential conflicts and other matters associated with the H&F Investor's ownership of our common stock, see "Risk Factors-Risks Relating to this Offering and Ownership of Our Common Stock-The H&F Investor will continue to hold a significant percentage of our outstanding stock after this offering and its interests may be different than the interests of other holders of our securities" and "Description of Capital Stock."